 The editors invite your submissions to the following issues scheduled to appear in 2021.
-Send two hard copies of the manuscript double-spaced, including endnotes, along with an electronic copy (by e-mail attachment or in an online share folder), following the style guidelines of the Chicago Manual of Style (17th ed., chap.
+Send one hard copy of the manuscript double-spaced, including endnotes, along with an electronic copy (by e-mail attachment or in an online share folder), following the style guidelines of the Chicago Manual of Style (17th ed., chap.
 14 on documentation).
 For more information, please consult the journal's complete contributor guidelines.
 Manuscripts should not exceed 10,000 words inclusive of notes.
 Illustrations accompanying a manuscript should be submitted ideally in the form of TIFF digital files, and permissions for their reproduction must be provided before publication.
-For return of manuscripts, please include an SASE.
 Submissions pass through anonymous specialist review before publication.
 We do not consider articles that have been published elsewhere or are under simultaneous consideration with another publisher.
 Send to:

 Pilgrimage is a central motif of medieval European culture.
 It is also one of the most contested theological and cultural categories of the Reformation.
 However, little work has been done on the actual texts of the pilgrimage route, which include accounts of and guides for pilgrimage and manuscripts and printed objects that were encountered, acquired, or donated by pilgrims at pilgrimage sites or during the journey.
 We invite proposals that focus on the production, exchange, and reception of pilgrimage texts in medieval and early modern Europe.
 We especially welcome detailed, empirical studies of specific texts or manuscripts and their sociocultural contexts; work that is interdisciplinary or transnational in nature; and essays that bring new primary material into scholarly scrutiny or new theoretical and methodological perspectives on medieval pilgrimage.